 Stann Creek District

-Bordering the Belize District to the north, Cayo to the west and Toledo to the south, the Stann Creek District is home to a number of spots popular with visitors, from the coastal villages of Hopkins and Placencia, to amazing inland parks and jungle sanctuaries and some of Belize's least visited cayes.
+Bordering the Belize District to the north, Cayo to the west and Toledo to the south, the Stann Creek District covers the coastal towns of Dangriga, Hopkins and Placencia, some of Belize's least-visited cays and the amazing inland parks and jungle sanctuaries west of the Southern Hwy.

 Belize City does not exactly top the list of tourist destinations in Belize.
 In fact, many visitors choose to bypass the country's only major urban area.
 This may be because the country's main attractions are natural and nautical, rendering superfluous a prolonged visit to its only metropolis.

 Bordering Guatemala to the south and west and the Stann Creek and Cayo Districts to the north, the 1669-sq-mile Toledo District encompasses an area most Belizeans refer to lovingly as 'The Deep South.'
-Around 27,000 people live in this huge area, and about half the district is under protection as national parks, wildlife sanctuaries, forest reserves or nature reserves.
+The only major town is Punta Gorda, and about half the district is under protection as national parks, wildlife sanctuaries, forest reserves or nature reserves.

 Dangriga is the largest town in Southern Belize, and the spiritual capital of the country's Garifuna people.
 Dangriga has a funky coastal vibe about it – tumbledown and mildly untidy.
 Despite sharing a similar ramshackle exterior with Belize City, Dangriga doesn't have a big-city feel and is generally a safe place to explore.

 Punta Gorda (or PG as it's known) is a slightly ramshackle coastal settlement down in the Deep South of Toledo.
 Once known to travelers mainly as a port to get the boat across to Guatemala, it's increasingly attracting visitors looking to chill out in the south and as a base for exploring surrounding Maya villages and culture, and the remote Southern Cayes.